r-lib/lintr/README.md

 ![lintr](http://i.imgur.com/acV27NV.gif "lintr")

 ### RStudio ###
-lintr lints are automatically displayed in the RStudio Marker pane, Rstudio versions (> v0.99.206).
+lintr lints are automatically displayed in the RStudio Markers pane, Rstudio versions (> v0.99.206).
 ![RStudio Example](http://i.imgur.com/PIKnpbn.png "Rstudio Example")

+#### Installation ####
+Install lintr, type `install.packages("lintr")` in the Console.

+In order to show the "Markers" pane in RStudio:
+Menu "Tools" -> "Global Options...", a window with title "Options" will pop up.
+In that window: Click "Code" on the left; Click "Diagnostics" tab; check "Show diagnostics for R".

+To lint a source file `test.R` type in the Console `lintr::lint("test.R")` and look at the result in the "Markers" pane.

 ### Emacs ###
 lintr has [built-in integration](http://www.flycheck.org/en/latest/languages.html#r) with [flycheck](https://github.com/flycheck/flycheck) versions greater than `0.23`.